prestonconnors/exercise_routine_video_editor/README.md

 ### 1. Prerequisites

 - **Python 3.8+**
-- **FFmpeg:** Must be installed and accessible in your system's PATH.
+- **FFmpeg & FFprobe:** Must be installed and accessible in your system's PATH.
 - **NVIDIA GPU with CUDA Toolkit installed.**

 ### 2. Install Python Dependencies